Shirak is one of the most emotionally powerful regions in Armenia — not because it tries to impress, but because it feels deeply real.

 - mountain ranges and open plateaus

-- the Akhurian basin and surrounding water systems
+- the Akhurian basin and surrounding landscapes

 Gyumri — The Cultural Heart of Shirak

-Gyumri is famous for:
+Gyumri is known for:

 - black tuff stone architecture

-- warm, witty, and expressive locals
+- expressive, witty, and warm locals

-Nature and Landscapes: Wide, Wild, and Underestimated
+Nature and Landscapes: Open and Underrated

-- located at more than 2000 meters above sea level
+- located above 2000 meters

 - protected as a national park and Ramsar site